 Up to $30 per week of meat and eggs from the farm stand.

 From composting, rotational grazing, heavy mulches, biochar, no-till market garden, many of our practices are in the regenerative agriculture playbook.
 We are still highly dependent on our numerous diesel engines and obviously have a long way to go in the climate realm towards minimizing GHG emissions and maximizing land-based sequestration.
 Part of our motivation to forge this collaboration with Terra.do is to up our “climate game.”
 So there will certainly be an emphasis on the climate impacts of the various aspects of the farm and places to plug in.

 At the same time, there’s work to be done.
-Depending on the season interns will gain first hand experience with the following:
+Depending on the season and interest interns will gain first hand experience with the following: